paveljurca/notes/en/spectrum.md

     </tr>
     </table>

-Not so bad, I'm sure we can parse it with a little help of [regex](https://www.cs.tut.fi/~jkorpela/perl/regexp.html)
+We can parse it with a little of [regex](https://www.cs.tut.fi/~jkorpela/perl/regexp.html)

     =head2 _html